Altamira, Dominican Republic: Geography

 Altamira is situated in the Cordillera Septentrional, 400 meters above sea level.
 It has a humid forest climate.

-It is located at a latitude between 19.6 and 19.7 N and a longitude between 70.7 and 70.8 W. It is bounded on the north by the municipality of Imbert, on the south by Santiago Province, on the west by the municipalities of Guananico and Hope and on the east by the municipality San Felipe.
+It is located at a latitude between 19.6 and 19.7 N and a longitude between 70.7 and 70.8 W. It is bounded on the north by the municipality of Imbert, on the south by Santiago Province, on the west by the municipalities of Guananico and Esperanza and on the east by the municipality San Felipe.

 It has an approximate land area of 188,08 km.
 It is the Dominican Republic's fifth largest municipality in area and is divided into eight regions: Río Grande, Pescado Bobo, El Mamey, Palmar Grande, Los Llanos, Higüero, Quebrada Honda y Escalera.